 The goal is to empower the local Church to serve the most vulnerable, and to see refugees, immigrants and members of their communities become fully-functioning, integrated participants in society.
 Each year in partnership with the Church, World Relief DuPage/Aurora helps more than 5,000 clients, 90% of who are low income.

 To learn more about our services to refugees and immigrants, click here.

 Partnering with the Local Church

 World Relief values the local Church as a primary agent of bringing peace, justice and love to a broken world.
 We believe the Church offers hope and life, and the best context for working with the poor in overcoming their lack of opportunity.
-The local Anglo church, with their ability to meet spiritual, social and physical needs, and the local Ethnic church, with their understanding of culture and the immigrant experience, can together restore relationships and develop communities.
+The local churches long established in the U.S., with their ability to meet spiritual, social and physical needs, and the local church gorwing within immigrant communities, with their understanding of culture and the immigrant experience, can together restore relationships and develop communities.
 The integrated "word" and "deed" dimensions of God's mandate are necessary to bringing reconciliation and restoration to God, others and the environment.

 To learn more about how we partner with the local Church, click here.

 Valuing Cross-Cultural Relationships

 Though refugee families naturally have many needs when they first arrive that are met by churches and volunteers, their own ethnic community, the government and World Relief, these one-sided services must eventually transition to mutually-beneficial relationships.
 Refugees must soon learn to stand on their own, which requires all of us to step back and teach, rather than do for them.
 When we do for others what they must learn to do for themselves, we can unintentionally further erode their dignity (and hinder their long-term adjustment to American life).